 Identifying overbought/oversold indicators

 The second overbought position begins to emerge when the fast stochastic oscillator and the SMA move above 80%.
 A move above 80% or below 20% should not necessarily be seen as a signal to sell or buy but an early warning that momentum may be about to change.
-Many people prefer to wait for a sustained fall back below 80% or move above 20% before reacting – thereby cutting out a degree of the volatility which can sometimes create false signals.
-This is where the SMA lines can be very useful, smoother and less volatile, although you won’t necessarily sell at the top because of the lag.
+Many people prefer to wait for a sustained fall back below 80% or move above 20% before reacting – thereby cutting out a degree of volatility which can sometimes create false signals.
+This is where the SMA lines can be instrumental, smoother, and less volatile, although you won’t necessarily sell at the top because of the lag.

-You can also see the two false overbought signals where the fast stochastic oscillator figure and the SMA both dipped below 80.
+You can also see the two false overbought signals where the fast stochastic oscillator figure and the SMA dipped below 80.
 However, they reversed quite quickly as momentum picked up again and the chart moved back into higher territory.
-You will find that where there is a strong uptrend, which hasn’t been broken, at some point there will be a pullback which can be an opportunity to buy on weakness.
+You will find that where there is a strong uptrend, which hasn’t been broken, at some point, there will be a pullback which can be an opportunity to buy on weakness.
 This is why the fast stochastic oscillator is more appropriate for short-term/day traders.

 Price trend indicator

-The relationship between the fast stochastic oscillator and the SMA is very important.
+The relationship between the fast stochastic oscillator and the SMA is significant.
 As you can see from the chart below, the first section is dominated by the strong downtrend with the fast stochastic oscillator and the SMA running downwards in parallel.
 Then there is a bounce in the chart followed by a move into more choppy waters with an obvious downtrend.
-As you will see, the indicators both remain under the 20% level indicating that momentum is relatively weak.
+As you will see, the indicators remain under the 20% level indicating that momentum is relatively weak.
 That is until the fast stochastic oscillator breaks through the SMA line towards the end of the choppy price action area.

-This change in momentum is demonstrated by the uptrend although it is not difficult to see where the momentum is starting to fade above 80%.
-When the short-term trend line breaks through the SMA and falls under the 80% level this indicates yet another change in trend – a potential sell signal.
+This change in momentum is demonstrated by the uptrend, although it is not difficult to see where the momentum is starting to fade above 80%.
+When the short-term trend line breaks through the SMA and falls under the 80% level, this indicates yet another change in trend – a potential sell signal.

 Advantages of Using The Stochastic Oscillator